Metadata in digital audio files. What is it?

 You can edit the metadata at any time.
 Better still, if you’ve already shared that audio with someone via Byta when you update that metadata, it will update on all other previous shares automatically.
 No need to share again just because you corrected or updated your audio file metadata.

 Once you get into the habit of correctly inputting metadata for your audio files, it becomes a natural routine.
 Discoverability and organisation will never be a worry.
-Less confusion and, quicker workflow; all thanks to good practice.
+Less confusion and, a quicker workflow; all thanks to good practice.
 Your manager, label or distributor will love you!

 Metadata’s relationship with file formats